Mar 2, 2021

 How Does Being Distracted Affect Your Driving Abilities?

-Distracted driving is dangerous because it takes your eyes and your attention off the road.
+Distracted driving is dangerous because it takes your eyes and attention off the road.
 It only takes a second for something to happen, and you need to be prepared to react.
 Distracted driving can lead to :

 - Less time to react